NonnyTech/ChuksKitchen/README.md

 - Working API (this repo)
 - Data model source
-- README with run & API instructions (this file)
+- README with run & API instructions (this file) Contact

-If you want I will now render the PlantUML files into PNG and place them under `diagrams/png/` — I cannot render PNGs inside this environment, but I provide exact commands to run locally or on CI to generate them.

-Contact
 - If any changes are needed in endpoints, I can update code and rerun the build.